 - Messy play is important for young children, giving them endless ways to develop, grow, and learn.
 All types of play are essential for children’s development and early learning.
 Play helps children to develop and improve their gross and fine motor skills, coordination, teaching children to work cooperatively and collaboratively, use all their senses to discover and explore their environment, and develop their imagination, creative thinking and ability to problem solve and experiment with different solutions and concentration.

 - Look for letters as you drive.
 Have your child look for as many letters as they can as you drive around town doing errands.

 - Play a new game.
-Chutes and Ladders, Candy Land, Connect 4, Operation, Uno, Skip-Bo, Jenga are all great choices.
+Choose a board game or an outdoor game to try.
+Chutes and Ladders, Candy Land, Uno, Skip-Bo, Hop Scotch, or Hoola Hoops are all great choices.
 It allows children to learn about taking turns, winning and losing, sharing, and being a good sport.
 Children will learn how to strategize as well.
 Hint: Allow your child to experience both winning and losing as part of the game playing process.
 It’s all part of life.
 It helps with self-confidence, self-image, and learning to problem solve.